core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: #example-simple1 title="First half example exchange of a simple registration" }

-* The Resource Directory queries the registrant-ep's discovery resource to determine the success of the operation.
+* The RD queries the registrant-ep's discovery resource to determine the success of the operation.
 It SHOULD keep a cache of the discovery resource and not query it again as long as it is fresh.

   Example request from the RD to the registrant-EP: